Ned Beatty

 Ned Thomas Beatty (July 6, 1937 – June 13, 2021) was an American actor.
-In a career that spanned five decades, he appeared in more than 160 films.
+In a career that spanned five decades, he appeared in more than 160 film and television roles.
 Throughout his career, Beatty gained a reputation for being "the busiest actor in Hollywood".
-His film appearances included Deliverance (1972), White Lightning (1973), All the President's Men (1976), Network (1976), Superman (1978), Superman II (1980), Back to School (1986), Rudy (1993), Shooter (2007), and Toy Story 3 (2010).
+His film appearances included Deliverance (1972), White Lightning (1973), All the President's Men (1976), Network (1976), Superman (1978), Superman II (1980), Back to School (1986), Rudy (1993), Shooter (2007), Toy Story 3 (2010), and Rango (2011).
+He also had the series regular role of Stanley Bolander in the first three seasons of the hit NBC TV drama Homicide: Life on the Street.

 Beatty was nominated for an Academy Award, two Emmy Awards, an MTV Movie Award for Best Villain, and a Golden Globe Award; he also won a Drama Desk Award.

 Early life

 Beatty was born on July 6, 1937, in Louisville, Kentucky, to Margaret (née Fortney) and Charles William Beatty.
 He had an older sister, Mary.
 In 1947, Beatty began singing in gospel and barbershop quartets in St. Matthews, Kentucky, and at his local church.
-He received a scholarship to sing in the a cappella choir at Transylvania University in Lexington, Kentucky; he attended but did not graduate.
+He graduated from Eastern High School and subsequently received a scholarship to sing in the a cappella choir at Transylvania University in Lexington, Kentucky; he attended but did not graduate.

 In 1956, Beatty made his stage debut at age 19, appearing in Wilderness Road, an outdoor-historical pageant located in Berea, Kentucky.
 During his first ten years of theater, he worked at Barter Theatre in Abingdon, Virginia, the State Theatre of Virginia.
 Returning to Kentucky, Beatty worked in the Louisville area through the mid-1960s, at the Clarksville Little Theater (Indiana) and the newly founded Actors Theater of Louisville.
 His time at the latter included a run as Willy Loman in Death of a Salesman in 1966.

 Career

-Throughout his career, Beatty had no regrets about mostly only playing supporting roles: "[Leading roles] are more trouble than they're worth.
+Throughout his career, Beatty had no regrets about mostly playing only supporting roles: "[Leading roles] are more trouble than they're worth.
 I feel sorry for people in a star position.
 It's unnatural".